Watch now: Discovering the narrow escape in Memphis by a future Wisconsin governor

 Here in Memphis, where Elvis remains King, Washburn is memorialized not with a statue, mural or plaque but with an alley next to one of the great barbecue joints of the South.

-Dubbed "General Washburn's Escape Alley," the 3/4 of a mile thoroughfare dotted with colorful murals, pungent dumpsters and rickety steel fire escapes, is one of many alley ways in this city that are named in an effort to celebrate local history.
-Others include Jack Tucker Alley, named for a local architect; Barbaro Alley recognizes Italian immigrant Anthony Sebastian Barbaro who turned his grocery warehouse into a hospital during the yellow fever outbreak in the 1870s; while another alley is named November 6th, 1934 Alley, the day the city joined the Tennessee Valley Authority, the federally owned electrical utility.
+Dubbed “General Washburn’s Escape Alley,” the 3/4 of a mile thoroughfare, dotted with colorful murals, pungent dumpsters and rickety steel fire escapes, is one of many alleyways in this city that are named in an effort to celebrate local history.
+Others include Jack Tucker Alley, named for a local architect; Barbaro Alley which recognizes Italian immigrant Anthony Sebastian Barbaro who turned his grocery warehouse into a hospital during the yellow fever outbreak in the 1870s; and November 6th, 1934 Alley, the day the city joined the Tennessee Valley Authority, the federally owned electrical utility.

 “It speaks to the older design of the city and our downtown,” said Robert Montgomery, who gives historical tours of Memphis’ downtown, home to one of the largest collections of historic buildings in the country.
 “Because we have our historic buildings we also care about our historic streets.
 And naming allies is a fantastic way to tell our history and showcase what we value.”